 Asbestos exposure today

-Since mesothelioma symptoms take decades to surface, most of today’s cases stem from exposure that was long in the past, but asbestos exposure is still happening today.
+Since mesothelioma symptoms take decades to surface, most of today’s cases stem from the exposure that was long in the past, but asbestos exposure is still happening today.
 People who live in older homes, especially those why choose to renovate, are at an elevated risk for exposure.
 Workers in many industries still work with the toxic substance in alarming amounts every day.
 An unacceptable number of schools still contain asbestos, putting our children, teachers, and administrators at a constant risk for exposure.
-While a good deal of asbestos is sealed and contained an accident or catastrophic event can quickly set asbestos free.
+While a good deal of asbestos is sealed and contained an accident or catastrophic event can quickly set asbestos-free.

 If you or a loved one has developed mesothelioma or any other asbestos related illness, contact us today, or click here for a free case review.